 What is Code.org?

-Code.org is a non-profit organization founded in 2013 with a clear vision: to ensure that every student in every school has the opportunity to learn computer science.
-The organization is dedicated to increasing participation in computer science by women and underrepresented minorities.
-Code.org is renowned for its annual Hour of Code campaign, which has reached a substantial portion of the world's student population, and it provides leading K-12 computer science curricula utilized in many of the largest school districts across the United States.
-Its strategic focus on foundational education in technology positions it as a key player in shaping future digital literacy.
+Code.org, founded in 2013, is a non-profit organization committed to democratizing computer science education.
+Its core mission is to ensure that every student, regardless of background, has the opportunity to learn computer science, positioning it as a fundamental subject akin to biology or algebra.
+The organization is renowned for its annual Hour of Code campaign, which has reached a substantial portion of the global student population.
+Code.org also develops and provides leading K-12 computer science curricula utilized in many of the largest school districts across the United States, aiming to increase participation among women and underrepresented minorities.

 How much funding has Code.org raised?